Eliabicocca/Foundations-of-Computer-Science/README.md

 Develop a python toolkit for data mining using pandas, numpy, matplolib.pyplot, libraries.
 The workflow is composed by the following steps:

-Convert the app sizes to a number
+Convert the app sizes to a number/
-Convert the number of installs to a number
+Convert the number of installs to a number/
 Transform “Varies with device” into a missing value Convert Current Ver and Android Ver into a dotted number (e.g. 4.0.3 or 4.2) Remove the duplicates